Trump's travel ban: Companies and executives speak out

 Khosrowshahi spoke of his family's emigration to the United States after the Iranian Revolution in 1978, and the sense of relief that "we were welcome now, and we would be welcome tomorrow."

 He wrote to Expedia employees: "I believe that with this Executive Order, our President has reverted to the short game.
-The U.S. may be an ever so slightly less dangerous as a place to live, but it will certainly be seen as a smaller nation, one that is inward-looking versus forward thinking, reactionary versus visionary."
+The U.S. may be ever so slightly less dangerous as a place to live, but it will certainly be seen as a smaller nation, one that is inward-looking versus forward thinking, reactionary versus visionary."

 Khosrowshahi pledged that Expedia would work with employees to "ease any pain or difficulties you are having" as a result of the ban.